 I’m not much of a chocolate guy.
-After a big restaurant meal, I’ll usually pass over chocolate desserts in favor of something light and fruity.
-If after reading that, you’re thinking I must be from another planet, rest assured, I’m human and I do get an occasional chocolate craving.
-Perhaps it’s my palette’s way of protesting all the chocolate that I pass up, but when the urge hits, it’s pushy and unrelenting like a sleazy guy in a bar.
+After a big restaurant meal, I'll usually pass over chocolate desserts in favor of something light and fruity.
+If after reading that, you're thinking I must be from another planet, rest assured, I'm human and I do get an occasional chocolate craving.
+Perhaps it’s my palette's way of protesting all the chocolate that I pass up, but when the urge hits, it's pushy and unrelenting like a sleazy telemarketer.

-This chocolate pudding is about the fastest way to douse those fiery cravings and comes together in about fifteen minutes.
-For those of you who are thinking that that’s fifteen minutes too long, let me describe for you the reward for your pittance of patience.
+This chocolate pudding is one of the fastest ways to douse those fiery cravings (though you could get there even faster with my molten chocolate omelette) and comes together in about fifteen minutes.
+For those of you who are thinking that that's fifteen minutes too long, let me describe for you the reward for your pittance of patience.
 The moment the thick chocolate pudding hits your tongue, it liquefies into a silky pool of rich chocolate bliss.
-Dark, sweet, and luscious with a hint of contrasting bitterness, this chocolate pudding is like a mainline of uncut cacao that’ll sedate even the fiercest of chocolate cravings.
-Unfortunately, like most good things in life, your bowl of puddin’ won’t last for long, so be warned: that this chocolate pudding is habit forming.
+Dark, sweet, and luscious with a hint of contrasting bitterness, this chocolate pudding is like a mainline of uncut cacao that'll sedate even the fiercest of chocolate cravings.
+Unfortunately, like most good things in life, your bowl of puddin' won't last for long, so be warned: that this chocolate pudding is habit forming.

 I made this using Valrhona Caraïbe (66%) chocolate and Scharffen Berger cocoa, but any high quality chocolate and cocoa will do.
 By using chocolate buttons, you'll save yourself some precious time because you don't need to chop them up first.
 Once made, this chocolate pudding will keep for up to a week in the fridge, and it makes great trifles with fresh raspberries or bananas.
 To dress it up a bit, try drizzling an equally quick raspberry coulis on top.

-- Heat the milk in a small saucepan over medium heat until itu2019s steaming and there are small bubbles coming up around the edges, but do not let it boil.
+- Heat the milk in a small saucepan over medium heat until it's steaming and there are small bubbles coming up around the edges, but do not let it boil.

 - While the milk is heating, put the yolks, sugar and salt into the bowl of an electric mixer fitted with a whisk attachment.
 Whisk at medium high speed until the eggs are a shiny pale yellow color (about 2 minutes).